-An optional 4-20mA (0-20mA) output is available for the DPF70 series.
-The output can be programmed to track rate or total.
+An optional 4-20mA (0-20mA) output is available.
+The output can be programmed to track rate or total of the C display.
 This feature is available by adding suffix A to the part number.
 Connections are via a 2 terminal pluggable screw connector.
 Programming is accomplished by using the front panel in conjunction with rear dip switches.